zaber04/ip-address-manager/README.md

 ## Declaration

 After researching for a while, I realized Lumen is more preferable than Laravel since it comes with less batteries inclueded and is a micro framework with only a few basic features.
 This helps from scalability perspective.
+Laravel is extreamely powerful full stack framework and comes with quite a lot of inbuilt features which will in turn slow down our services and slow down the system.

-> This is my first time working with Lumen Micro Framework and I'm excited about it.
+>** This is my first time working with Lumen Micro Framework and I'm excited about it.
 This is also my first time implementing microservices in PHP environment.
 Previously I have implemented microservices in node based environment.
 Therefore, there might be some beginner mistakes.
-So, I appreciate feedback and suggestion to improve the project.
+So, I appreciate feedback and suggestion to improve the project.**

 I am also working within time constraints and hence UML, ERD diagrams weren't created yet.
 I am a confident backend developer and aware of API scalalibility, API design patterns, API OWASP security and proficient in third party API integration, however I'm extreamly terrible in front end - specially in strict & complex framework like Angular (in which I am quite novice even though I make APIs for angular everyday).
 Hence, I have chosen angular front end for this project to challenge myself in the most challanging way possible.